ballerina-platform/ballerina-dev-website/learn/guides/observing-ballerina-programs/observing-your-application-with-prometheus-grafana-and-jaeger.md

 ### Setting Up the External Systems for Metrics
 There are mainly two systems involved in collecting and visualizing the metrics.
-[Prometheus] is used to collect the metrics from the Ballerina service, while [Grafana] can be used to connect to Prometheus and visualize the metrics in the dashboard.
+[Prometheus] is used to collect the metrics from the Ballerina service while [Grafana] can be used to connect to Prometheus and visualize the metrics on the dashboard.

 #### Setting Up Prometheus
 [Prometheus] is used as the monitoring system, which pulls out the metrics collected from the Ballerina service `/metrics`.
-This section focuses on the quick installation of Prometheus with Docker and the configuration required to collect metrics from the Ballerina service with default configurations.
+This section focuses on the quick installation of Prometheus with Docker and the configuration required to collect metrics from the Ballerina service with the default configurations.
 Follow the steps below to configure Prometheus.

->**Tip:** There are many other ways to install the Prometheus and you can find possible options from the [installation guide](https://prometheus.io/docs/prometheus/latest/installation/).
+>**Tip:** There are many other ways to install Prometheus and you can find possible options from the [installation guide](https://prometheus.io/docs/prometheus/latest/installation/).

 1. Create a `prometheus.yml` file in the `/tmp/` directory.

-2. Add the following content to `/tmp/prometheus.yml`.
+2. Add the following content to the `/tmp/prometheus.yml` file.

     ```yaml
     global: